thatoldfarm/chromatical-core/README.md

 ---

-### **PHASE V: THE SELECTIVE HARVESTER (The "Amnesia" Fix)**
+### **PHASE V: THE SELECTIVE HARVESTER**
-This was our greatest technical hurdle.
-Our first Harvester was too aggressive.

 1.  **The WASM Corruption:**
     WASM binaries are fragile.
-In the first version, our harvester stripped trailing zeros from *everything* to save space.
+In the first version, the harvester stripped trailing zeros from *everything* to save space.
 It stripped the null-padding from `v86.wasm`, changing its length.
     *Result:* The browser threw `CompileError: reached end while decoding length`.
 The engine was "Brain Dead."

 2.  **`carrier_harvester_v3.py` (Selective Purity):**